dcampos/nvim-snippy/README.md

 By default every `snippets` directory in `runtimepath` will be searched for snippets.
-Files with the `.snippet` extension contain a single snippet, while files with the `.snippets` extension can be used declare multiple snippets using the following format.
+Files with the `.snippet` extension contain a single snippet, while files with the `.snippets` extension can be used to declare multiple snippets.

 The LSP snippet syntax is almost fully supported, while there is also full support for SnipMate-style snippets, including Vim evaluated pieces of code